PyForDs/PyForDs.github.io/README.md

 </p>

-# Data Structures & Algorithms in Kotlin
+# Essential Python For Data Science

-Welcome to **DSA.kt** – your destination for learning and mastering **Data Structures & Algorithms in Kotlin**.
+Welcome to **PyForDs** – your destination for learning and mastering **Data Structures & Algorithms in Kotlin**.
 Whether you're a beginner or exploring advanced topics, we provide clear explanations, practical examples, and real-world problem-solving strategies.